ASPIS Academy

 Julen Sanz Serrano

-Chair of the Aspis Academy Core Team
+Chair of the ASPIS Academy Core Team

 Julen is a postdoctoral researcher at Vrije Universiteit Brussel, working on in vitro liver toxicity testing of chemicals.
 As part of ONTOX project, he is currently involved in setting up liver-based in vitro test batteries to detect cholestasis and steatosis.
 Julen declares that ASPIS Academy provides the optimal network to grow as a scientist, securing collaborations with other early career researchers and giving opportunities to learn from senior colleagues.